-Elias Rodriguez, winner of The Orchestra Now’s 2017 Concerto Competition, will perform Weber’s Clarinet Concerto No. 1 with the orchestra on February 17 and 18, 2018.
+Elias Rodriguez, winner of The Orchestra Now’s 2017 Concerto Competition, performed Weber’s Clarinet Concerto No. 1 with the orchestra on February 17 and 18, 2018.
 Below are his thoughts on this piece.

 There is no doubt that the clarinet was Carl Maria von Weber’s favorite wind instrument.
 Weber’s contributions to clarinet literature are significant and of comparable importance to that of Mozart and Brahms.
 It was only during the second half of the 18th century that the clarinet was sufficiently developed to become generally accepted as an orchestral and solo instrument.
 And between the years 1811 and 1816, Weber wrote no fewer than seven compositions featuring the clarinet.
 These include the Quintet Op.
 34, a concertino, two concerti, and the Grand Duo Concertant, Op.
 48, all of which (except the Duo) were written for the renowned clarinetist of the period, Heinrich Baermann (1784–1847).
 The First Concerto, composed in 1811, came about from a commission by Maximilian Joseph, King of Bavaria, after the success that the composer had with his Concertino Op.
 26, written just before.
 The musicians of the orchestra begged Weber to write a concerto for their respective instrument, but to their dismay, he responded by writing a trio of pieces for solo clarinet.